 Inspired by the beauty of the bride’s blonde hair, Zefirano created a pasta dish that resembled her hair.
 He rolled out the dough very thin, cut it into long, thin strips, and cooked it in a rich sauce made with butter, cream, and Parmesan cheese.

-Probably that’s when the famous king porcini (Boletus Edulis) entered the kitchen.
-And fell in love with the dutchess tagliatelle…
+Probably that’s when the famous King Porcini (Boletus edulis) entered the kitchen and fell in love with the Duchess Tagliatelle.
+A match made in food heaven.

 AN ONION – One smaller onion will be enough to add some sweetness to the taste of the creamy sauce.
 Make sure that you dice the onion into pieces as small as possible and fry it slowly.